 Entertainment can play a big part in your day, if you have a long day it's important to think about what guests will be doing in between the ceremony, wedding breakfast and first dance.
 You could have garden games like jenga or mini golf, magicians are always great, singers or musicians, a bouncy castle for the kids and drunk adults, a photo booth or magic mirror, a quiz, casino games or a DJ or band for the evening.
 It really makes a difference to the dance floor when you have a good interactive band or DJ.

 When looking at venues it's important to consider if your guests will need accommodation.
-If there isn't any at your venue is there a hotel or BnB nearby?
+If there isn't any at your venue is there a hotel nearby?
 If your guests want to stay the night it's a good idea to get that booked in in advance, you could ask the venue or hotel to block out a certain number of rooms for you.

 Transport can be something that slips a lot of peoples minds.
 If your ceremony and reception are at different places how are your guests travelling between the two?
 You could book a double decker bus or take cabs, just make sure it's all booked in advance.
 You may want to have a wedding car for you and your partner, there's lots of great classic cars to choose from or you may want to go for something more modern.

 Guest books are great to look back on and read what people wrote to you.
 They don't have to just be a book though, you can get creative with it.
 If you like music and vinyl you could have your guests sign an old record and you could display it on your wall.
 You could use a globe if you're an adventurous couple.
 I've seen people use jenga where each guests writes on one piece each.

 Below is a downloadable checklist, you can print it off and check off things as you go.